 Similarly, in the Americas, Mexico is implementing Open Banking through a regulatory-driven approach while the USA and Canada are leaning towards industry-driven implementation.

-The Open Banking implementation under PSD2 in the UK and Europe applies to corporate accounts as well as personal and business banking accounts whereas many of the global Open Banking initiatives in their nascent stages are targeted towards opening up access to personal bank accounts.
+The Open Banking implementation under the revised Payment Services Directive (PSD2) in the UK and Europe applies to corporate accounts as well as personal and business banking accounts, whereas many of the global Open Banking initiatives in their nascent stages are targeted towards opening up access to personal bank accounts.
 It is expected that these will extend to corporate bank accounts in the next few years.

 Corporates are an important part of the Open Banking ecosystem.

 Corporates can use Open Banking for achieving efficiencies and effectiveness in their treasury function.
 They can also use Open Banking to understand their clients’ financial position better and provide tailored products and services, thereby enhancing the end-to-end client experience.